campusrover/rosutils/rules.md

     * You shall use ROS2 and colcon builds for ROS2 programs
     * You should prefer async/await over threading when there is a choice
     * You should look for existing libraries instead of reinventing solutions
+    * You will always have a shebang line
+    * The first comment will give the name of the module and in one line say what it is
+    * The second comment will say "Author: Pito Salas and Claude Code"
+    * The third comment will say "Open Souce Under MIT license"

 ## Code Structure and Organization
     * You shall ensure functions and methods are no longer than 50 lines